Public transport Manhattan Beach?

 TIA

-Public transport options:
+Public transportation options:

 More Los Angeles Travel Questions